 Why do you need a brand strategy?

 Like I said, your brand is all-encompassing.
 It touches every bit of your marketing.
-And, as you might guess based on that, it’s the most important part of your marketing.
+That means it’s also the most important part of your marketing.
 It’s the foundation upon which everything else is built.

 So that means the things you choose to do with your brand cannot be haphazard or done on an ad-hoc basis.
-You can’t just wake up one morning and decide you don’t like your logo anymore and draw up a new one on the spot (unless that is an intentional part of your brand).
+You can’t just wake up one morning and decide you don’t like your logo anymore and draw up a new one on the spot.
 You can’t decide to rebuild or redesign a website on a whim.
 Doing that torpedoes your brand’s consistency, and that’s one of the worst things you can do to a brand.

 Without an overarching strategy, you really don’t have a brand.
 So let’s get into how that strategy can work.